 Starting in the second year, the focus of the teaching curriculum shifts to the residents’ role as a rising senior and the challenges of leading a team.
 During their block as a floor senior, the second year residents participate in discussions, rounds observations, and feedback sessions with the chief residents designed to enhance their experiences in a supervisory role.

 In the first and second year, the residents also participate in education-focused leadership.
 The evening retreats consist of interactive group sessions with faculty to prepare the residents to lead rounds and manage teams effectively.
 Additionally one morning report each month focuses on teaching techniques.

-The Teach Block is the main focus of the FRAT curriculum in the third year.
-During these two weeks the residents lead a variety of medical student educational activities, such as core curricular didactics and bedside teaching, intern-directed activities such as precepting in primary care clinic, and evening conferences.
-During this time residents meet with a faculty member twice a week to discuss these experiences and receive feedback on their teaching.
+The Teach Senior Block is the main focus of the teaching curriculum in the third year.
+During this block, the residents lead a variety of medical student educational activities, such as core curricular didactics and bedside teaching, as well as intern-directed activities such as precepting in primary care clinic and night-time conferences.
+In order to support the residents and help them to grow as teachers during this time, the residents meet with a faculty member to discuss the science of debriefing.

 Additionally, the third-year residents are observed during didactic and bedside teaching sessions by faculty members so they can receive feedback on their own teaching skills.
 Also during the third year, each resident leads a noon conference on a primary care topic, facilitates a case presentation with an intern, and many incorporate some aspect of teaching into their Advocacy Project.